WCBS-TV—September 21, 2012

 An astounding thirty-one major league pitchers underwent Tommy John surgery in 2012 and another, 40 year-old Jose Contreras, was diagnosed in June with a tear of the ulnar collateral ligament (UCL) and flexor pronator in his throwing elbow.

 The ulnar collateral ligament is the primary stabilizer of the elbow.
 Pitchers place undue stresses on the medial (inner) elbow, and this excessive loading of the region can impact not only the UCL, but can also create inflammatory conditions in all of the structures in the area.
+The repetitive demands of pitching and the nature of the motion itself – particularly the acceleration phase – are the primary culprits.

 Dr. David Altchek, orthopedic physician for the NY Mets, and co-chief of the Sports Medicine and Shoulder Service at New York’s Hospital for Special Surgery, pioneered a radical modification of the Tommy John procedure that is now the gold standard.
 The original surgery, first performed by Dr. Frank Jobe in 1974 on Tommy John, then of the LA Dodgers, involved using a tendon graft harvested from the patient and weaving it in a figure eight pattern through channels created by drilling three holes into the bone.